fusesource/hawtjni/hawtjni-website/src/documentation/developer-guide.md

 [Maven by Example](http://www.sonatype.com/books/mvnex-book/reference/public-book.html).

-The easiest way to get started with HawtJNI is copy and use [the example maven project](http://github.com/fusersource/hawtjni/tree/master/hawtjni-example/) as a template for your module.
+The easiest way to get started with HawtJNI is copy and use [the example Maven project](http://github.com/fusersource/hawtjni/tree/master/hawtjni-example/) as a template for your module.

 At the root of the Maven project run:
 {pygmentize:: text}